akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 ## Events Emitted

 This Akka Streams Source emits elements of the type @scaladoc[ChangeSet](akka.stream.alpakka.postgresqlcdc.ChangeSet).
 A change set is a set of changes that share a transaction id.
-A 'change' can be one of the following:
+A @scaladoc[Change](akka.stream.alpakka.postgresqlcdc.Change) can be one of the following:

 * @scaladoc[RowInserted](akka.stream.alpakka.postgresqlcdc.RowInserted)
 * @scaladoc[RowUpdated](akka.stream.alpakka.postgresqlcdc.RowUpdated)